Skip to main content

 4. Read Operational checkpoints if you want the recurring progress loop.

-5. Continue to Project lifecycle if you want the full operating path.
+5. Continue to Project lifecycle if you want the full operating path by stage instead of by student experience.

 Landing area